richzhang/PerceptualSimilarity/README.md

 **Perceptual similarity model flags**
 - `--model`: perceptual similarity model to use
-    - `net-lin` for our LPIPS learned similarity model (linear network on top of internal activations of pretrained network)
+    - `lpips` for our LPIPS learned similarity model (linear network on top of internal activations of pretrained network)
-    - `net` for a classification network (uncalibrated with all layers averaged)
+    - `baseline` for a classification network (uncalibrated with all layers averaged)
     - `l2` for Euclidean distance
     - `ssim` for Structured Similarity Image Metric
 - `--net`: [`squeeze`,`alex`,`vgg`] for the `net-lin` and `net` models; ignored for `l2` and `ssim` models